 We also return to Gracy’s Arts and Supper Club, just across the street from Fiftynine Republic in a baroque palazzo.
 We celebrated EuroPride there last year at a VIP reception on its rooftop, though we were too distracted by the delicious cocktails to eat much.
 This time, we made up for it.
 Gracy’s is a culinary delight, offering Mediterranean-inspired dishes made with fresh, local ingredients.
 The plant-based options are top-notch (vegans, take note) and the staff create a warm, attentive atmosphere, making every guest feel welcome.

 In the outdoor nightclub ‘village’ of Gianpula, we dance until the early hours at a post-Malta Pride party: Love Hearts, hosted by NERVE.
 Throughout the year, NERVE curates a series of queer parties influenced by pop culture, fashion and the Y2K era.
 The atmosphere at the party is electric, and it feels like everyone is free to be their true selves.
 Set in the expansive outdoor venue of Marrakech, the party pulses with vibrant energy as a diverse crowd of LGBTQ+ revellers dance under the stars to high-energy DJs and acrobatic, international drag queens.
-People from all backgrounds came together, their love and pride palpable in every smile, kiss and dance move.
+People from all backgrounds have come together, their love and pride palpable in every smile, kiss and dance move.

 For those seeking a more immersive cultural experience, Malta also boasts a year-round Valletta Queer History Tour.
 This walking tour, run by Q Travel Malta, guides visitors through the capital’s rich queer history, from the country’s early LGBTQ+ activism to its modern-day acceptance of gender and sexual diversity.
 The tour has quickly become one of the island’s top queer attractions, offering a fascinating lens on Malta’s evolution from conservative Catholicism to one of Europe’s most progressive nations.
 It also sheds light on the untold stories of queer individuals who lived in the city throughout that time.
 OutThere travellers can also combine this with a food tour, or book a similar tour in the Three Cities, Mdina, or Rabat.
 A new tour this year – From Stigma to Empowerment: A Women’s History Tour of Valletta – takes a deep dive into the remarkable role of women in shaping the city’s past and present.